 Interestingly, the “repertoire” of epigenetic modifications of DNA is fairly limited, as we recently reviewed (Heyn and Esteller, Cell 2015).
-In sharp contrast, more than one hundred post-transcriptional modifications occur in RNA (Esteller and Pandolfi, Cancer Discovery 2017; Davalos et al., Cell 2018).
+In sharp contrast, more than one hundred post-transcriptional modifications occur in RNA (Esteller and Pandolfi, Cancer Discovery 2017; Davalos et al., Cell 2018; Rosselló-Tortella, Ferrer and Esteller, Blood Cancer Discovery 2020).
 Until very recently it was almost impossible to make a good map of the epigenetic modifications of the RNA molecule, which hampered many studies in this area and prevented advances in the study of the significance of each RNA modification.
 However, recent methodologies now allow the study of the so-called epitranscriptome.
-In this field, we have shown aberrant RNA editing mediated by ADAR1 amplification (Anadon et al., Oncogene 2016) and altered RNA decapping mediated by NUDT16 epigenetic silencing (Anadon et al., Leukemia 2017).
+In this field, we have shown aberrant RNA editing mediated by ADAR1 amplification in lung cancer (Anadon et al., Oncogene 2016), altered RNA decapping mediated by NUDT16 epigenetic silencing in T-ALL (Anadon et al., Leukemia 2017), RNA methylation loss in ribosomal RNA in glioma (Janin et al., Acta Neuropathol 2019), unpaired guanine modification of transfer RNA in colon cancer (Rosselló-Tortella et al., PNAS 2020) and m1A defects in Hodgkin’s lymphoma (Esteve-Puig et al., Blood 2020).
 Knowledge in this area is limited and its study is the focus of intense research in the lab.

 We have also a long-standing vocation for research in monogenic disorders affecting epigenetic genes (Urdinguio et al., Lancet Neurol.
 2009), particularly in Rett syndrome.
 The disease is associated with a germline mutation in MECP2, a protein that it is attracted to methylated DNA.
 Over the years, we have identified the gene targets for MECP2 (Ballestar et al., EMBO J 2013; Petazzi et al. RNA Biol.
 2013, Neurobiol Dis.
 2014), studied the genomics of Rett syndrome in detail (Saez et al., Genet Med 2016; Lucariello et al., Hum Genet 2016) and developed pre-clinical drug studies (Szczesna et al., Neuropsychopharmacology et al., 2014; Jorge-Torres et al., Cell Reports 2018).
 In a similar context, we are also curious about the epigenomic profiles of common diseases such as cardiovascular alterations (Zaina et al., Circ Cardiovasc Genet.
 2014; Valencia-Morales et al., BMC Med Genomics 2015) and Alzheimer and other neurodegenerative diseases (Sanchez-Mut et al., Brain et al., 2013; Hipoccampus 2014; Transl Psychiatry.
 2016; Nature Medicine, 2018).